Memorial Day weekend weather in Seattle area: Expect a cloudy start but a sunny finish

 For most of the Seattle area, Friday will be cloudy and cool with a chance of showers and a high around 60 degrees, according to weather service meteorologist Dana Felton.
 Friday night could be a little breezy, with 15 to 25 mph winds from the south, he said.

-Saturday will be similar, though probably slightly warmer, he said.
+Saturday will be similar though probably slightly warmer, he said.

 “And then things take a turn for the better, some might think,” Felton said.